 Action Tables

-Complete the Data Entry Table for each action in the LCAP.
+Complete the Total Planned Expenditures Table for each action in the LCAP.
 The information entered into this table will automatically populate the other Action Tables.
-Information is only entered into the Data Entry Table, the Annual Update Table, the Contributing Actions Annual Update Table, and the LCFF Carryover Table.
-With the exception of the Data Entry Table, the word “input” has been added to column headers to aid in identifying the column(s) where information will be entered.
+Information is only entered into the Total Planned Expenditures Table, the Annual Update Table, the Contributing Actions Annual Update Table, and the LCFF Carryover Table.
+The word “input” has been added to column headers to aid in identifying the column(s) where information will be entered.
 Information is not entered on the remaining Action tables.

 The following tables are required to be included as part of the LCAP adopted by the local governing board or governing body: